 To make a booking just send us an email telling us which day you want to ride, the number of people, contact mobile phone number and your heights (we need this to match you to the correct bike size).
 We’ll get back to you asap with a yes/no on availability.
 After confirmation click on the button below to be redirected to our secure payment site.
 We only have a limited number of bikes and it’s first in, first served.
 We fully understand if you get the urge at the last minute, so ring 021 36 26 96 and we’ll do our best to sort you out – if any bikes are available...

-Due to its very nature cycling can sometimes be dangerous, so this time it’s our lawyer who says we’ll have to get you to sign a piece of paper before you leave saying you’re in total control of your own destiny.
+Due to its very nature, cycling and the great outdoors can sometimes be dangerous.
+We’ll give you a briefing to talk you through these hazards, but our lawyer insists we’ll also have to get you to sign a piece of paper saying you’re in total control of your own destiny.

 Advance email bookings are the best way to reserve your Fat Bike and makes it easier for all of us.
 However, we fully understand if you get the urge at the last minute, so ring 021 36 26 96 and we’ll do our best to sort you out – if any bikes are available...